-Hemric began his racing career at five years old behind the wheel of a go-kart.
-He collected 11 race wins and a track championship at Concord Speedway before he was 10 years old.
-After his successful stint in go-kart racing, Hemric advanced to Bandoleros and Legend Cars at the age of 16, where he earned additional race wins and back-to-back Legend Car Pro championships.
+Hemric began his racing career at the young age of 5 behind the wheel of a go-kart and collected a combined 11 wins and a track championship at Concord Speedway before the age of 10.
+After his successful stint in go-kart racing, Hemric advanced to Bandoleros and Legend Cars, earning additional victories and back-to-back Legend Car Pro championships.

-In 2009, Hemric made 80 Legend Car starts and accrued 60 wins en route to the National Legend Car Pro championship.
-In the same year, he also earned the Summer Shootout Series championship.
-After earning another title, Hemric transitioned to Late Model racing.
-In his first-ever Late Model race, Hemric broke the Concord Speedway track record during qualifying and finished second in the race.
+In 2009, Hemric made 80 Legend Car starts and scored 60 wins en route to the National Legend Car Pro championship as well as the Summer Shootout Series championship at Charlotte Motor Speedway.
+Following the Summer Shootout championship, Hemric jumped over to Late Model racing, breaking the track record and scoring a runner-up finish in his first-start at Concord Speedway.

 Then, in 2010, Hemric earned the largest paycheck in Legend Car history after he brought home the victory in the inaugural Legends Million race at Charlotte Motor Speedway in an event that saw over 300 entries in the one-of-a-kind grassroots event.
 From there, Hemric continued his quest for titles as the Kannapolis, N.C. native earned three championships over the following three seasons as he was crowned the Summer Shootout Series Champion (2012), the Champion Racing Association JEGS/CRA All-Stars Tour Champion (2012) and the Southern Super Series Champion (2013).